 So for every budget-savvy bride who has been told that you have to have flowers or is mourning the loss of expensive and short-lived wedding-magazine-quality bouquets, do not despair!
 There are all kinds of options available out there, and I promise that you will have an amazing wedding, no matter what you choose!

-What creative options have you found?
+What creative options have you found for wedding flower alternatives?